 - If you have been injured, your doctor may order imaging tests to see the fluid that has collected.
 Images may be taken with:

-- Do not eat or drink anything for eight hours before surgery.
+- Do not eat or drink anything for at least 8 hours before surgery.

 - Arrange for a ride home from the hospital.

 AnesthesiaGeneral anesthesia—you will be asleep during the procedure

 Description of the ProcedureOnce you are under anesthesia, your doctor will make an incision in your skin.
 The end of the drain tubing will be placed into the area where fluid has collected.
 The other end of the tubing will be connected to the squeeze bulb outside of your body.
 The doctor will remove the stopper from the bulb, squeeze it to create suction inside the drain system, and replace the stopper.
 This suction will pull the unwanted fluid out of your body.
 The doctor will then close the skin over the drain.If you are having surgery, this JP drain will be inserted at the end of the operation.

 Immediately After ProcedureIf you are staying in the hospital, the nurses will care for and empty your drain.

 How Long Will It Take?15-20 minutes to place the JP drain

 How Much Will It Hurt?You may have mild to moderate pain where the JP drain is placed.
 Your doctor will recommend or prescribe medication to help with the pain.

 Average Hospital StayThis procedure is done in a hospital setting.
 The length of stay depends on the type of surgery you are having.
 You may be able to go home the same day if the surgery is minor.

 Post-procedure CareWhen you return home, do the following to help ensure a smooth recovery: